przypo/Workshop-javascript-basics/algo/README.md

 * This argument will be a long list of words in one string
 * Function will display a shortest word
 * INFO: Word means letters without space

+## Christmas tree

+* Function which draws a christmas tree
+* The higher the number, the higher the tree and the